8 Brilliant Social Media Marketing Moments Of 2014

 How did NASA spawn this global social effort?

-• Feeling of a universal, global, social media effort
+- The feeling of a universal, global social media effort

-• Engaging visual in which participants could “find” themselves
+- Engaging visuals in which participants could “find” themselves

 3. Go Natural: Cancer Research UK’s #NoMakeupSelfie

-Social media has made us so hyper-aware of our looks, at every moment of the day, that it’d hard to believe the #NoMakeupSelfie campaign was such a success!
-The phenomenon, which launched in the UK this past March, asked women to post photos of themselves on social media wearing no makeup, and posing with a text code for donations to Cancer Research UK.
+Social media has made us so hyper-aware of our looks at every moment of the day that it’d be hard to believe the #NoMakeupSelfie campaign was such a success!
+The phenomenon, which launched in the UK this past March, asked women to post photos of themselves on social media wearing no makeup and posing with a text code for donations to Cancer Research UK.

 Ironically, even though Cancer Research UK didn’t actually start the social media marketing campaign, ultimately led a major increase in donations for the NGO.
 In fact, in under one week, the #NoMakeupSelfie campaign resulted in generating over £8 million for lifesaving research.